 This specification has been developed for learners who wish to continue with a study of chemistry at Level 3 in the National Qualifications Framework (NQF).
-The AS level specification has been written to provide progression from GCSE Science, GCSE Additional Science, GCSE Further Additional Science or from GCSE Chemistry; achievement at a minimum of grade C (or equivalent) in these qualifications should be seen as the normal requisite for entry to AS Level Chemistry.
-However, learners who have successfully taken other Level 2 qualifications in Science or Applied Science with appropriate chemistry content may also have acquired sufficient knowledge and understanding to begin the AS Level Chemistry course.
+The A level specification has been written to provide progression from GCSE Science, GCSE Additional Science, GCSE Further Additional Science, GCSE Chemistry or from AS Level Chemistry; achievement at a minimum of grade C (or equivalent) in these qualifications should be seen as the normal requisite for entry to A Level Chemistry.
+However, learners who have successfully taken other Level 2 qualifications in Science or Applied Science with appropriate chemistry content may also have acquired sufficient knowledge and understanding to begin the A Level Chemistry course.

 There is no formal requirement for prior knowledge of chemistry for entry onto this qualification.
 Other learners without formal qualifications may have acquired sufficient knowledge of chemistry to enable progression onto the course.
 Some learners may wish to follow a chemistry course for only one year as an AS, in order to broaden their curriculum, and to develop their interest and understanding of different areas of the subject.
-Others may follow a co-teachable route, completing the one-year AS course and/or then moving to the two-year A level.
-For learners wishing to follow an apprenticeship route or those seeking direct entry into chemical science careers, this AS level provides a strong background and progression pathway.
+Others may follow a co-teachable route, completing the one- year AS course and/or then moving to the two-year A level.